jwortmann/radioss-syntax/README.md

-# radioss-syntax
+# RADIOSS Syntax

-RADIOSS input deck syntax for Sublime Text
+This package for Sublime Text provides syntax definitions for RADIOSS input decks.